-Along the way and because of the limited nature of what constituted the “we” at different times, we had wars, conflicts, subjugation, slavery and colonialism.
+Along the way and because of the limited scope of what constituted the “we” at different times, we had wars, conflicts, subjugation, slavery and colonialism.
 When the “we” expanded to include the colonized nations, colonialism ended.
 When the “we” expanded to include slaves, slavery ended.

 The second way to trace the “we first” narrative is horizontally as it expanded to include women’s rights, civil right, gay rights and the rights of ethnic minorities, and it continues to expand.
 Apart from the folly of “identity politics” — an attempt to divide the “we” for political gain — this has been a healthy expansion but less healthy has been the economic expansion.

 In the field of economics, the vertical expansion of the “we” has occurred through deregulation of economies and through trade.
 The guiding principle of interdependence through trade is failing because the horizontal economic expansion of the “we” has stalled at defining the common good in terms of commercial profit only.
 This can be likened to the social expansion of the “we” stalling at the point of the clan and this is the great failing of the current economic system.
 This is the reason why the richest clan — the 1 percent — now own more wealth than the bottom 90 percent.